-A Pathogen is defined as bacterium, virus or another microorganism (e.g. fungus) that can cause disease.
+A Pathogen is defined as a bacterium, virus, or another microorganism (e.g. fungus) that can cause disease.

-Reverse Zoonosis occurs when a human transmits a pathogen to animal.
+Reverse Zoonosis occurs when a human transmits a pathogen to the animal.

 Severe Acute Respiratory Syndrome, the disease caused by the SARS-CoV-1 coronavirus that emerged in China in 2002 and also causes serious respiratory disease in humans.
 SARS-CoV-1 and SARS-CoV-2 viruses are closely related.